Tropical Weierstrass points and Weierstrass weights: Overview

 In order to solve Question~\ref{question:intrinsinc_weight}, we make the following definition.

 \begin{defi}[Intrinsic Weierstrass weight of a connected component] Let $D$ be a divisor of rank $r$, and let $C$ be a connected component of the Weierstrass locus $\Wloc(D)$.
+For a rational function $f$ on $\Gamma$, a point $x \in \Gamma$ and a unit tangent direction $\nu \in \T_x(\Gamma)$, we denote by $\slope_\nu f(x)$ the slope of $f$ along the tangent direction $\nu$ based at $x$.
 We define the {\em tropical Weierstrass weight} of $C$ as

 where \begin{itemize} \item $\degrest{D}{C}$ is the total degree of $D$ in $C$, defined by $\degrest{D}{C} = \sum_{x \in C} D(x)$;

 \item $g(C)$ is the genus of $C$, i.e., its first Betti number $\dim H_1(C, \RR)$;